-http://instanceName.salesforce.com/soap/ajax/36.0/debugshell.html.Enter the instanceName, such as na1, for your organization.
+http://instanceName.salesforce.com/soap/ajax/40.0/debugshell.html.Enter the instanceName for your organization.
 You can see the instanceName in the URL field of your browser after logging in to Salesforce.

 c.
 In the AJAX Toolkit Shell page, type: